 - If requested, enter the operating system password created when the installation wizard was run.
 If you did not get as far as creating a new password, you will be asked to create one now.

-If your Management Node is deployed on AWS or Azure, you will be prompted again for the admin password.
+If your Management Node is deployed on Azure, AWS or GCP, you will be prompted again for the admin password.

 The Pexip installation wizard will begin.